2023 Formula 2 Championship: Driver changes

-DAMS signed Ferrari Driver Academy member Arthur Leclerc, who stepped up to Formula 2 after two seasons in FIA Formula 3 with Prema, with a best result of sixth in the standings.
-He replaced PHM-bound Roy Nissany.
+DAMS signed Ferrari Driver Academy member Arthur Leclerc, who stepped up to Formula 2 after two seasons in FIA Formula 3 with Prema Racing, with a best result of sixth in the Driver's Standings.
+He replaced Roy Nissany.

 Invicta Virtuosi Racing did not rehire Marino Sato and instead signed Amaury Cordeel, who came 17th in his debut Formula 2 season with Van Amersfoort Racing in 2022.
 Sato left the championship to join United Autosports in the European Le Mans Series.

-Newly formed team PHM Racing by Charouz retained none of Charouz's drivers; Carlin-bound Enzo Fittipaldi was replaced by Roy Nissany, who started his fifth Formula 2 season after coming 19th with DAMS last season.
-The teams' second seat was filled by Brad Benavides, who graduates from FIA Formula 3 after finishing the 2022 season in 23rd whilst driving for Carlin.
+Newly formed team PHM Racing by Charouz retained none of Charouz's drivers from 2022; Carlin-bound Enzo Fittipaldi was replaced by Roy Nissany who started his fifth Formula 2 season after finishing 19th with DAMS last season.
+The second seat was filled by Brad Benavides, who graduated from FIA Formula 3 after finishing the 2022 season in 23rd, driving for Carlin.

-Trident also replaced both their drivers: Clément Novalak returned to the team after last competing for the Italian squad in the 2021 FIA Formula 3 Championship.
-He partners Roman Staněk, who graduated from Formula 3 finishing fifth in the standings, also driving for Trident.
+Trident also replaced both of their drivers: Clément Novalak returned to the team after last competing for the Italian squad in the 2021 FIA Formula 3 Championship.
+He partners Roman Staněk, who graduated from FIA Formula 3, finishing fifth in last year's standings, also driving for Trident.
 Calan Williams left the series and joined WRT in the GT World Challenge Europe, while Richard Verschoor joined Van Amersfoort Racing for his third season.

-Partnering Verschoor at Van Amersfoort Racing is Juan Manuel Correa, who made his full-time return to the championship after his injury in the crash that took Anthoine Hubert's life in 2019.
-The pair replaced Jake Hughes, who left the series to join McLaren for the 2022-23 Formula E World Championship after already ending his 2022 campaign prematurely to focus on securing a Formula E seat, and Virtuosi-bound Cordeel.
+Partnering Verschoor at Van Amersfoort Racing was Juan Manuel Correa, who made his full-time return to the championship after his injury in the crash which took Anthoine Hubert's life in 2019.
+The pair replaced Jake Hughes, who left the series to join McLaren for the 2022–23 Formula E World Championship after already ending his 2022 campaign early to focus on securing a seat in Formula E, and Virtuosi-bound Cordeel.

 Campos Racing's Olli Caldwell moved to endurance racing to compete with the Alpine Elf Matmut team in the LMP2 class of the FIA World Endurance Championship.
-His seat was filled by Kush Maini, who moves up to Formula 2 after a single year of FIA Formula 3 in which he came 14th.
+His seat was filled by Kush Maini who moved up to Formula 2 after a single year of FIA Formula 3, in which he came 14th.

+Mid-season changes

+Euroformula Open driver Josh Mason replaced Brad Benavides at PHM Racing by Charouz from the round at Circuit de Spa-Francorchamps onwards.

+Two drivers made their debut in the final round at Yas Marina Circuit.
+Franco Colapinto replaced Jehan Daruvala at MP Motorsport ahead of a full-time graduation in 2024, while Paul Aron joined Trident, replacing Clément Novalak.